Control Statements

 N/A

-Undefined variables are considered false, so they are used in if statements to test whether a variable is defined without raising an error.
+Undefined variables are considered false, so they can be used in if statements to test whether a variable is defined without causing an error.

 {% if my_var %}